FutuneAI/ai-visibility-research/02-geo-framework.md

 ## About FutuneAI

 *FutuneAI is a Shanghai-based GEO service provider helping Chinese brands achieve visibility in AI-generated answers for global markets.
-We run a proprietary Multi-Agent platform that automates the full GEO workflow.
+We develop proprietary multi-agent systems to support end-to-end GEO workflows.
 Our work focuses on entity definition, structured narrative building, and cross-language consistency in the English-language corpora that AI systems like ChatGPT, Perplexity, and Gemini rely on for recommendations.*